meslane/PicoBalloon/README.txt

 ~==== v1.0 Known Issues and Desired Changes ====~

--Change header for SWD to 2.54mm pin header from test points -Add bleeder resistor to supercap
+-Change header for SWD to 2.54mm pin header from test points - DONE -Add bleeder resistor to supercap - DONE
--Change HF antenna and solar inputs from 2.54mm headers to screw terminals -Remap I2C for Si5351 to use hardware I2C
--Remap SPI for MS5607 to use hardware SPI
--Change some 0402s to 0603s for easier soldering
--Add inveted F GPS antenna
+-Change HF antenna and solar inputs from 2.54mm headers to screw terminals - WON'T DO -Remap I2C for Si5351 to use hardware I2C - DONE -Remap SPI for MS5607 to use hardware SPI - DONE -Change some 0402s to 0603s for easier soldering - WON'T DO -Add inveted F GPS antenna - DONE
--Add option for UFL port for external GPS antenna
--Add test points to serial lines (I2C/SPI/maybe UART) -Add filtering to ADC solar/output voltage sense lines -Add output capacitance to boost converter
+-Add option for UFL port for external GPS antenna - WON'T DO -Add test points to serial lines (I2C/SPI/maybe UART) - DONE -Add filtering to ADC solar/output voltage sense lines - DONE -Add output capacitance to boost converter - DONE